Random points are optimal for the approximation of Sobolev functions: The geometric characterization

 In the following, we say that a cube $Q$ is a \emph{good cube} if it satisfies the conditions of Lemma~\ref{lem:localestimate-extended}.
 We now define good cubes $Q_P(x)$ for all $x\in\overline\Omega$.
 Without loss of generality, we may assume that for any $x\in \overline{\Omega}$ there is some $ \varrho \in(0, r )$ such that

 where $c$ is the constant from Lemma~\ref{lem:localestimate-extended}.
-Otherwise, $\dist(\cdot,P)$ is larger than a constant on a set of constant volume and the upper bound of Theorem~\ref{thm:main-result-sobolev}a becomes trivial.
-We define $r_P(x)$ to be the infimum over all $ \varrho \in(0, r )$ satisfying \eqref{eq:goodradius} and let $Q_P(x):=B_d^\infty\big(x,r_P(x)\big)$.
+Otherwise, $\dist(\cdot,P)$ is larger than a constant on a set of constant volume and the upper bound of Theorem~\ref{thm:main-result-sobolev}\,(a) becomes trivial.
+We define $r_P(x)$ to be the infimum over all $ \varrho \in(0, r )$ satisfying \eqref{eq:goodradius} and let

 Our definition ensures that $Q_P(x)$ is indeed a good cube.
 We will now show that there is a covering of the domain by such cubes that is efficient in the sense that every point is covered only by a constant number of cubes.
 For this, we need the following observation.

 \begin{lemma} The function $r_P\colon \overline{\Omega}\to (0,\infty)$ is upper semi-continuous. \end{lemma}

 \begin{proof} Let $x\in\overline{\Omega}$.
 We first show $r_P(x)>0$.
 If $ \varrho >0$ is small enough, then $B_d^\infty(x, \varrho )$ does not contain any point of $P$ except possibly $x$.
 Since $c<1$, relation \eqref{eq:goodradius} cannot be satisfied for these values of $ \varrho $ and thus $r_P(x)$ is positive.
 To show the semi-continuity, let $\varepsilon>0$.
 Then there is some $ \varrho \in [r_P(x),r_P(x)+\varepsilon]$ such that \eqref{eq:goodradius} is satisfied.
 Clearly, we can choose $\delta>0$ such that \eqref{eq:goodradius} is still satisfied if we replace the right hand side by $ca$ with $a= \varrho - \delta$.
 For any $\tilde x\in \overline{\Omega}$ with $\Vert \tilde x - x \Vert_\infty<\delta$, the cube $B_d^\infty(\tilde x,a)$ is contained in $B_d^\infty(x, \varrho )$.
 We thus have